urbit/vere/CONTRIBUTING.md

 (location of these arguments may vary depending on your editor plugin or if you've installed `clangd` directly on your system):

+For example, if you use Visual Studio Code, you can add the following to your user settings:

 ```json
 {
   "clangd.arguments": [